< Back

 1. Application Performance: Monitoring the performance of your containerized applications is crucial to ensure that they are running smoothly and efficiently.

-2. Resource Utilization: Monitoring resource utilization helps you ensure that your ECS cluster is being used efficiently.
+2. Resource Utilization: Monitoring resource utilization helps ensure that your ECS cluster is used efficiently.

-3. Service Availability: Monitoring the availability of your ECS services is important to ensure that your applications are accessible and running as expected.
+3. Service Availability: Monitoring the availability of your ECS services is critical to ensure that your applications are accessible and running as expected.

 Monitoring: Amazon Macie